Edmund Hollander

 Edmund David Hollander (born September 3, 1954) is an American landscape architect and educator.
 A New York City native, he is the president of Hollander Design Landscape Architects, a New York-based firm known for environmental planning, landscape design and horticulture.
 The firm provides services to residential, commercial and civic clients.

 According to Hollander, the cornerstone of his practice is his theory of the "Three Ecologies": Ecology of site, Human Ecology, and the Ecology of Architecture.
 In the introduction to his book, The Good Garden, Hollander opined: “A powerful landscape unfolds like a story.
 Your land is your home and within your home is the house."

 Hollander has taught at the Graduate School of Fine Arts at the University of Pennsylvania and at City College of New York.

 Life and career development

-Early Years and Education
+Early years and education

-Edmund Hollander was born on September 3, 1954 in New York City and grew up on Manhattan 's Lower East Side.
+Edmund Hollander was born on September 3, 1954, in New York City and grew up on Manhattan 's Lower East Side.
 His mother, Jean Kopelman, was a New York television producer and his father, Alvin L. Hollander Jr., was an executive at WCAU-TV in Philadelphia.
-He attended Vassar College from 1972-1976 and received a bachelor's degree in history and botany, then studied ecology and horticulture for three years at the New York Botanical Gardens School of Professional Horticulture.
+He attended Vassar College from 1972 to 1976 and received a bachelor's degree in history and botany, then studied ecology and horticulture for three years at the New York Botanical Gardens School of Professional Horticulture.
 In 1983 he earned in his master's degree in landscape architecture with a focus on ecology from the University of Pennsylvania.